Thursday, June 25, 2009

 Now serving his third tour in Iraq, Volesky has received the Silver Star, the Bronze Star three times, the Purple Heart, and the Combat Infantryman Badge (twice).
 He has an advanced degree in Near Eastern Studies from Princeton, studied Arabic at the Defense Language Institute, attended the Command and General Staff College and the Air War College, and once held the post of Chief of Infantry Doctrine at the United States Infantry School.
 And did I mention he's a Ranger?

-according to Thomas E. Ricks, the veteran military affairs reporter for The Washington Post.
+Even reporters in Baghdad hold him in high regard, according to Thomas E. Ricks, the veteran military affairs reporter for The Washington Post.

 But for all that, Col. Volesky is way wrong on this one.